 Allegedly, the game was rigged by the pair of gambler-mobsters Titanic Thompson and Nate Raymond and ended in Rothstein owing them some $300,000.
 Aware that he had been swindled, Rothstein refused to pay up.

 Then on November 4, Rothstein went to a meeting at Manhattan’s Park Central Hotel after receiving a mysterious phone call.
 An hour or so after strolling into the hotel, he staggered out — mortally wounded by a .38 caliber revolver.
 Rothstein passed away in a hospital two days later.

 Adhering to the mobster code, Rothstein refused to name his killer.
 The authorities thought it was George McManus, the man who organized the infamous poker game, but nobody was ever convicted of the killing.

 Arnold Rothstein went on to receive a full Jewish burial despite avoiding his family’s faith for much of his life.
-His widow, Carolyn Green, later detailed her harrowing time with Rothstein in a tell-all memoir called Now I’ll Tell, released in 1934.
+His widow, Carolyn Greene, later detailed her harrowing time with Rothstein in a tell-all memoir called Now I’ll Tell, released in 1934.

 Arnold Rothstein In Popular Culture

 Given his powerful position and interesting life, Rothstein has appeared in several works of popular culture.
 For one, he served as the inspiration for the character of Meyer Wolfsheim in the famous American novel The Great Gatsby.